 ATTA is an association of individuals, bike riders who wish to pursue their sport of road time-trialling with regular, organised events on a range of courses varying in the sort of challenge each offers and at distances ranging from about 16km to 160km and to promote the sport to encourage other bike riders to participate.
 ATTA was founded in 1988 by a group of riders who saw the need for a specialist club to cater for Time Triallists in WA; they took over the running of a number of events which had been run for a number of years by the former WA Veterans Cycling Association that eventually merged with ATTA.
 At the time of its formation, ATTA was the only such specialist group in Australia.
-Begun by one of our members on our behalf, but without any formal association now, there has been a loosely affiliated group that has been operating in NSW since 1993 and from the 2002-2003 season, another group, ATTA-Tas (Titta) somewhat revitalised cycling in the Hobart area.
+Begun by one of our members on our behalf, but without any formal association after the first few years, there has been a loosely affiliated group that has been operating in NSW since 1993 and from the 2002-2003 season, another group, ATTA-Tas (Titta) somewhat revitalised cycling in the Hobart area.
 It ran a very well-attended and enthusiastically-received series of evening TTs (short but tough) plus other flattish, hilly and MTB events; all, more or less in association with the other local clubs.
 It also created the Mt Wellington Challenge.
 Unfortunately 2006 was the last season for Titta as we knew it.
 However, in January 2007 ATTA-Vic began organising TTs in Victoria with a core of enthusiatic members riding on a monthly basis on a variety of courses.
 But it didn't continue into 2008 and, despite a number of enquiries about how to revive it, ATTA-Vic appears to have faded away.
 Attempts have been made to stimulate interest in SA and Queensland.

 At Special Executive meetings in WA held on Dec 8, 2002 & Dec 9, 2003, resolutions were carried that: